Kym Gold: Personal life

 Gold's first husband was producer Mark Burnett.
 The couple married at Gold's parents Malibu home, and the couple parted after one year.

 About a year later, Gold began dating Jeff Lubell.
 He and Gold eventually moved in together, got married, and had children.
 They have three sons, Jake, Ryan, and Dylan.
-Though the couple was together for about twenty years.
 The couple filed for divorce in 2007.

 Today, Gold is married to television and film actor Marlon Young.
 The couple met through a mutual friend, Eric Benét.